padrinobook/padrinobook/chapters/login_and_registration.md

 - Create an observer in the models folder.
-- Register the observer in app/app.rb.
+- Register the observer in `app/app.rb`.
-- Attach the observer to the model so that the user model automatically calls the method of the observer.
+- Attach the observer to the model.

 Let's create the observer with the name `user_observer` in the models folder